Neuroscience

 In addition to the course requirements described above, all students must satisfy a senior requirement undertaken during the senior year.
 All students must fill out a checklist of requirements and go over it with the undergraduate registrar by the spring term of the junior year.

-More detailed guidelines, forms, and deadline information is available on the program website.
+More detailed guidelines, forms, and deadline information are available on the program website.

 Additional information